 - Who does your business live to serve?

 - What would life be like if their problem(s) went away?

 - How can you share value and resources that solve that problem in a non-salesy way?

-With so much noise on Facebook, it takes authentic content to stand out.
+With so much noise on Facebook having over 2.895 billion monthly active users, it takes authentic content to stand out.
 That means taking the time to build a relationship with your dream client.